 The Visiting Fellowship Programme is designed for researchers at various stages in their careers – from doctoral and early career to more established researchers:

-Florence-Geneva Postdoctoral Fellowship: for PhD graduates in law or the social sciences who are within five years of the completion of their PhD, from anywhere in the world, regardless of nationality and including non-EU citizens.
+Florence-Geneva Postdoctoral Fellowship: PhD graduates in law or the social sciences who are within five years of completing their degree, from anywhere in the world (regardless of nationality and including non-EU citizens).
 Preference is given to applicants who have completed their doctorate within the last three years, and who do not hold a tenured or a tenure-track position in a university.
 More information here.

 Senior Fellows in Residence: UN and EU staff members nominated by their organisation (United Nations Fellowship, European Union Fellowship), staff members from international organisations

 Visiting Fellow: post-doctoral students, researchers or professors from other universities working in one of the Institute’s disciplines or areas of specialisation

 Junior Visiting Fellow: doctoral students with an independent research project